misterblack1/trs80-diagnosticrom/README.md

 			- A short **low** tone indicates this bit is bad.
 - For example, if your second 16K bank (locations `$8000-$BFFF`) have bits 5 and 3 bad, the following tones will play:
 	- MID(long) MID(long) (pause) HI HI **low** HI **low** HI HI HI When bad bits are detected in VRAM or DRAM, you will hear a beep code telling you which bit is bad.
-The beeping starts at Bit 7 (MSB) anc counts down to Bit 0 (LSB.)
-So if you hear, HI HI HI lo HI HI HI HI, then the bad bit is BIT 4 (of 7).
+The beeping starts at Bit 7 (MSB) and counts down to Bit 0 (LSB.)
+So if you hear, HI HI HI low HI HI HI HI, then the bad bit is BIT 4 (of 7).
 If _only_ bit 6 of VRAM is bad, you will not hear a beep code because the ROM assumes that it is a Model 1 machine.
 (See above.)

 ## Other troubleshooting notes